 Based on this report, EGCG will also increase metabolic rate during workouts, hence enhancing your weight-loss routine.
 When combined with a healthy diet and moderate exercise, it is even better.

 In the usual tea production method, the tea leaves will go through a fermentation process.
 This process will oxidize the antioxidants in the tea leaves.
-Unlike other teas, green tea does not go through this process and is made from unfermented leaves, hence retaining a higher level of antioxidant.
+Unlike other teas, green tea does not go through this process and is made from unfermented leaves.
+So, it retains a higher level of antioxidant.

-Hence, green tea with its high level of antioxidant is better for detox, weight loss and protecting our system against the free radicals.
+That is why green tea, with its high level of antioxidant, is best for weight loss and detox.
+It also protects our system against free radicals.

 Matcha is finely ground green tea powder.
-It is made from only the highest quality green tea leaves that are shade grown in selected places in Japan.
+It is made from only the highest quality green tea leaves that are shade-grown in selected places in Japan.
 The leaves are hand-picked, steamed, and then dried.
-After drying, they are ground into fine powder using a stone mill.
+After drying, they are ground into a fine powder using a stone mill.
 This gives a vibrant green matcha powder that is loaded with healthful benefits.

 Matcha for Weight Loss and Detox

 When you drink matcha you are ingesting the whole tea leaves and all of its nutritional properties.
 With regular green tea, you soak the tea leaves or tea bags, and after steeping you throw away the leaves.
 You are, in fact, throwing away the amazing health benefits of green tea.
 That is why matcha green tea is far superior for detox or for weight loss compared to regular green tea.

 Matcha is grown only in Japan where local farmers cultivate it by traditional methods from growing to grinding.

 The major polyphenols in green tea are catechol, the antioxidant that enhances fat burning and removes the feeling of hunger.